Order Execution Systems: The How and Why Explained

 Notional quantities: Placing an order for a defined amount (notional value) rather than the number of shares.

-Equities execution systems are responsible for ensuring this is carried out accurately.
+Equities execution systems ensure this is carried out accurately.
 For example, the Devexperts turnkey fractional OMS ensures zero risk exposure, substantial cost savings, and maximum efficiency thanks to the implementation of the Route as Received workflow and pre-allocated block orders.

 What factors can influence trade execution?